N2PK VNA - Not your Dad's grid dip meter

 Main board bottom

 The bridge board easily fits the Hammond 1590A die-cast enclosure.
-The corners of the board need to be slightly shaved to make it sink down to the center of the enclosure.
+The corners of the board need to be slightly rounded to make it sink to the center of the enclosure.

 Bridge in enclosure